nvattipalli/DFT_And_Frequency_Filtering/report.md

 i) To compute the histogram I have found out the frequency of each pixel value between 0 and 255

 ii) finding optimal threshold
-I have taken the threshold value as the middle value of intensity which is equal to 127 and divided the entire range into two parts.
+* I have taken the threshold value as the middle value of intensity which is equal to 127 and divided the entire range into two parts.
 For the first set, I have calculated the expected mean value and followed the same steps to find out the expected mean of the second set.
-I have taken the average of mean1 and mean2 which is the new threshold.
+* I have taken the average of mean1 and mean2 which is the new threshold.
-I then calculated the change in threshold and then followed the above steps till the change in threshold reaches to zero which is the optimal threshold
+* I then calculated the change in threshold and then followed the above steps till the change in threshold reaches to zero which is the optimal threshold.

 iii) binarizing the image
 Based on the optimal threshold value, I have set the pixel values of all the pixels greater than the threshold value to zero and rest of the pixel values to 255